Fighting Planned Obsolescence: The Bike Story (Dec. 2010)

 For more information about “Stuff” and planned obsolescence, watch Annie Leonard’s phenomenal 20-minute documentary: “The Story of Stuff.”
 The link will take you to the website where you will find all her short clips.
 It is well worth your time, enjoy.

-One thought on “Fighting Planned Obsolescence: The Bike Story”
+One response to “Fighting Planned Obsolescence: The Bike Story (Dec.
+2010)”